 PROMPT Therapy: Abbreviation for prompts for restructuring oral muscular phonetic targets.
 Also called the touch cue method (TCM), it is a highly effective speech therapy consisting of techniques to restructure oral muscular phonetic targets and employing behavioral learning principles to maintain gains.
-Often used by speech pathologists for children with speech sound (phonetic) disorder or if they are blind with an oral language delay, the approach relies on oral motor imitation and incorporates tactile prompts—or touch cues—to the neck, lips, tongue, and jaw that is rehearsed through mass practice and shaping.
+Often used by speech pathologists for children with a speech sound (phonetic) disorder, the approach relies on oral motor imitation and incorporates tactile prompts—or touch cues—to the neck, lips, tongue, and jaw that is rehearsed through mass practice and shaping.

 Early Behavior Intervention (EBI): A collection of ABA-based teaching interventions used for children with autism and developmental disabilities under the age of 5 and implemented for 25 to 40 hours per week.
 EBI consists of instructional strategies proven to help children with autism establish eye contact, verbally communicate, improve their IQ scores and adaptive functioning (or daily living skills), as well as replacing maladaptive behaviors with more functional ones and also covering a wide array of other behavioral targets.
 Discrete trial teaching (DTT) procedures (including errorless learning, rapid motor imitation antecedent (RMIA), and listener responding) involves 30 to 40 hours per week of intensive and structured instruction that typically elicits vocalizations in autistic children with receptive language deficits—or those who otherwise get distracted from their natural environment, but most have expressive language deficits and learn speech more rapidly from pivotal response treatment (PRT; similar to incidental teaching), which uses naturalistic mand training.
 Social responsivity (also called reciprocal imitation training) helps motivate children to engage and interact with their parents and other adults.